-On the statewide ELA, math, and science assessments, the comparison group (charter school students) perform no differently than the control group (non-charter school students).
-On the science assessment, the average scale score for the comparison group was a little higher than the average scale score for the control group.
+On the statewide ELA and math assessments, the comparison group (charter school students) performed no differently than the control group (non-charter school students).
+On the science assessment, the average scale score for the comparison group was a little higher than the average scale score for the control group (Table 4).